-In most cases, if you developed teaching material yourself you own the copyright to this material.
-You can make the material available to others via a CC-licence.
+If you have developed learning materials as part of your employment, the copyright usually lies with your employer.
+In that case you need permission to distribute or make the material available to others via a CC-licence.
 Visit the Creative Commons website to find out how to allocate a licence to your work.
 For instance, deposit it in the repository of your institution or through a national or international repository.

 Acknowledgement of sources

 Correct acknowledgement of sources is always mandatory when you use other people’s material.
 Do you want find out how to do this correctly?
 Then read The APA guidelines explained.

 Questions? get in touch with your Copyright Information Point (AIP)

 Do you have further questions about this quick reference guide?
 Please contact one of the members of staff at the Copyright Information Point (AIP) of your institution.